AndrasKovacs/normalization-bench/README.md

 of the JIT pack by a significant margin, and I thought it would be tolerable or even superior to Haskell to implement everything in F#, because of the support for high-performance non-persistent data structures, monomorphization, unpacked structures, etc. Now, there could be some GC option which magically repairs this, but I've tried and have not found a way to make it go faster.

 __Scala__.
 I had never used Scala before, and I found the language relatively pleasant, and definitely vastly better than Java or even Clojure.
-That said, performance is acceptable, but not really good.
-Normalization performance degrades disproportionately (apparently way worse than linear) when moving from 5M to 10M and from 4M to 8M.
+That said, performance seems good for trees but degrades sharply from 5M to 10M with natural numbers; perhaps there is some issue with deep stacks.

 __nodejs__.
 Also pretty disappointing all around, although better than F#.